sebthoms/cli-bujo/README.md

 ## Where is my data stored?

-CLI Bujo stores all data in simple textfiles.__
+CLI Bujo stores all data in simple textfiles.<br/>
 All your stuff is on your own machine.